lisasivak/prefer/details/overview/1application.md

 ---
 title: "Application"
 description: |
-  How to apply, who can apply, and what happens after application.
+  How to apply and who can apply.
 toc: true
 image: ../../images/prefer logo inverted.png
 image-alt: picture of a stork